 Two Rounds of City and County Studies

-In October of 2015 we released 17 state, regional and local studies that showed substantial economic impact from the nonprofit arts and culture in every corner of the state, from the Arrowhead to the plains of Southwest Minnesota and from the Red River Valley to the river lands of the Southeast.
-Fourteen more local city and county studies, based on data collected for the 2017 Creative Minnesota Study will be released in December of 2017.
+In October of 2015 we released 17 city and county local studies that showed substantial economic impact from the nonprofit arts and culture in every corner of the state, from the Arrowhead to the plains of Southwest Minnesota and from the Red River Valley to the river lands of the Southeast.
+In January through March 2017 we released an additional 15 city and county local studies, for a total to date of 32.